tusharsial/tusharsial.github.io/_pages/research/earth-moon-trajectory.md

     <br/><br/>
     The original three-stage method systematically decomposes the complex optimal trajectory problem into simpler subproblems: maximum-energy Earth-escape and moon-capture spirals, an all-coasting translunar trajectory, and a complete optimization using a hybrid direct/indirect numerical method.
 Unlike the original formulation, which assumes constant thrust magnitude, my work allowed thrust magnitude to be a <span class="pd-highlight">free variable</span> within the optimal control framework.
     <br/><br/>
     Starting from the necessary conditions for optimality, I derived the modified equations and solved them numerically to obtain optimal trajectories.
 The classical restricted three-body problem (CR3BP) governs spacecraft trajectories and involves highly sensitive numerical computations.
-Our extended methodology enables a more flexible approach to modeling low-thrust cis-lunar transfers.
+Our extended methodology enables a more flexible approach to modeling low-thrust cislunar transfers.
 Simulation results demonstrated the approach's effectiveness, yielding energy-efficient transfer trajectories that improve upon the constant-thrust assumption.
   </div>

   <div class="pd-divider"></div>